RMIT-BattleBots/rmit-battlebots.github.io/README.md

-# 🤖 RMIT BattleBots Website
+# 🤖 Advanced RMIT Combat-Robotics (ARC) Website

-Welcome to the official website for **RMIT BattleBots** - a student-run engineering club building combat robots and inspiring hands-on innovation through tech, teamwork, and friendly destruction.
+Welcome to the official website for **Advanced RMIT Combat-Robotics (ARC)** - a student-run engineering collective building combat robots and inspiring hands-on innovation through tech, teamwork, and engineering excellence.

 This site is used to share our events, showcase our bots, and connect with the community.